racerninja/100-days-of-code/log.md

 **Today's Progress**: Again DP, solved my first 1300 rated question in DP.

 **Thoughts**: https://codeforces.com/problemset/problem/665/C I suck at such problems + keeping track of my daily progress on twitter isn't easy.
 Should automate this shit, next week for sure.

+### Day 3: February 3, 2022

+**Today's Progress**: Again DP, solved first 10 standard questions on CSES https://cses.fi/problemset/list/ left 9 for tomorrow

+**Thoughts**: Significantly improved my accuracy this week, speed is in progress.
+Will end the day with revising my old selenium projects for web automation